What is Dialectical Behavior Therapy?

 Now think of a positive event.
 What happens if you hold onto and replay that event over and over again in your head?
 How do you feel?

 Emotional Regulation skills include reducing your vulnerability so you are less likely to become emotionally dysregulated.
 There are certain things that make it harder to stay in control emotionally.
-These include being sick, not getting enough sleep or exercise, and using mind altering drugs.
+These include being sick, not getting enough sleep or exercise, and using drugs.
 Certain hormonal states can also make people more vulnerable to emotional dysregulation.
 So can being in pain.
 You can focus on preventing some of these things that make you more vulnerable.
 Others can't be avoided, but it still helps to be aware of them and know when you are more vulnerable so that you can more closely monitor your behavior.

 There are also things that make us less vulnerable and, in fact, help build our emotional resiliency.
 We can build mastery experiences and positive experiences.
 You might think of this as being similar to putting away money for a rainy day.
 You want to fill up your emotional bank account with positive experiences so you have them to fall back on during harder times.

 Most of my clients tell me that Opposite Action is one of their favorite skills.
 In DBT, we say that Emotions Love Themselves. ln fact, each emotion has with it an action urge and, if you follow the action urge that goes with the emotion, the emotion will grow...which is exactly what that emotion wants to do.
 Now, the emotion does not have bad intentions.
-The emotion thinks that it is keeping you safe, but in reality it is keeping you from living the life you want to live.
+The emotion thinks that it is keeping you safe, but it is keeping you from living the life you want to live.
 So, that is something we have to change.